Morriz/mostack/README.md

 ### 2.2 Developing

+To avoid going through the flux mechanism for testing your modifications, you may deploy the stack directly with [helmfile](https://github.com/roboll/helmfile/releases).

+First generate the secrets and values:

+    bin/gen-values-tmp.sh

+To install the entire stack:

+    helmfile apply

+Or to just deploy some apps:

+    helmfile --selector name=istio

+Or to deploy first the prerequisites (like needed CRDs etc):

+    helmfile --selector phase=init

+And then later the rest:

+    helmfile --selector phase=final

 After editing generate the final GitOps release files into `releases/` by running:

     bin/seal-secrets.sh

-To not go through the git commit cycle, you may directly deploy the releases like this:

-    kubectl apply -f releases/ --recursive

-Once satisfied with the results, you may commit to see the next environment benefit.
+And commit and push to git.

 ## 3. Testing the apps